This post may contain affiliate links; see my disclosure for more information.

 BEST LOW-END COMPACT CAMERAS

 The under two hundred dollar range is tough: you’re not going to find a camera that cheap that can do everything well.
+Cameras in the under $200 range will struggle to take sharp pictures in low light.
 If you cannot simply wait and save for one of the nicer cameras above, then these are my recommendations.

 This post contains affiliate links for your convenience.
 I may be compensated if you purchase through my links.